JaderDias/dropwizard/dropwizard-example/README.md

 # Overview

 Included with this application is an example of the optional DB API module.
-The examples provided illustrate a few of the features available in [Hibernate](http://hibernate.org/), along with demonstrating how these are used from within Dropwizard.

 This database example is comprised of the following classes:

-* The `PersonDAO` illustrates using the Data Access Object pattern with assisting of Hibernate.
+* The `PersonDAO` illustrates using the Data Access Object pattern.

 * The `Person` illustrates mapping of Java classes to database tables with assisting of JPA annotations.